Stuartlab-UCSC/hexmap-view/docs/query/overlayNodes.rst

 Definitions

- | *neighborNode* : a neighbor node of the given node
- | *email* : email addresses where the bookmark will be sent
+ | *email* : optional parameter, one or more email addresses to receive the bookmark
  | *layout* : type of values by which the new node will be placed on the map. e.g., "mRNA"
  | *mapID* : frozen map ID. e.g., "CKCC/v1"
  | *nodes* : the nodes to be placed on the map